|

 Unfortunately, rice can be a little finicky.
 But once you get the process down, it is actually so easy to make!
 Here are my best tips for making the perfect rice on the stovetop:

 • Rinse your rice.
-This helps remove excess starch so your grains cook up fluffy and separate instead of gummy.
+This might be a highly debated step, but I always rinse my rice.
+It helps remove excess starch so your grains cook up fluffy and separate instead of gummy.

 • Keep your ratio consistent.
 Use the same measuring cup for both rice and water.
 This keeps the 2:1 ratio spot on every time.